Watts-Lab/deliberation-assets/projects/volvovsky_reputation/art_game_comp_3.md

 ---

-- The buyer has another opportunity to hire THE SAME AGENT to buy another piece of art, or terminate the art game
+- the buyer can either rehire THE SAME AGENT to buy another piece of art, or end the game
-- The buyer has another opportunity to hire A DIFFERENT AGENT to buy another piece of art, or terminate the art game
+- the buyer can hire A DIFFERENT AGENT to buy a piece of art
-- The buyer and agent trade places
+- the buyer and agent trade places